-The Arts in Education program increases achievement across scholastic subjects, develops student creativity, and enhances student engagement.
+The Arts In Education Consortium increases achievement across scholastic subjects, develops student creativity, and enhances student engagement.
 The program reaches 2,200 public school students, serves public school teachers and employs local artists.

 Poetry Corners provides a platform for local writers to share their work for the enjoyment of the entire community, nourishing and enlivening lives in countless ways.

 The Celluloid Bainbridge Film Festival presents cinema, filmmakers, cinematographers, actors, and screenwriters with a Bainbridge connection, shining a spotlight on professionals and emerging artists alike.

 The Island Treasure Awards affirm the work of Bainbridge Islanders who have displayed an ongoing commitment to their chosen fields and demonstrate a unique vision for how the arts and humanities can shape a community.
 Young rising artists in the performing and visual arts are supported and inspired by the Amy Award for Emerging Artists.